chrisob/openshift-user-workload-monitoring-grafana/README.md

 ## How?

 These manifests assume that Grafana should be installed into a different namespace from your target application.
-In other words, given the example application namespace `ns1` (as used in the example `overlay`), Grafana will be deployed to the `app-monitoring` namespace and will be given permission to query metrics scraped from the `ns1` namespace.
+In other words, Grafana will be deployed to the `app-monitoring` namespace and will be given permission to query metrics scraped from the `ns1` namespace.

 Puzzle pieces which comprise this example:
 - [OpenShift OAuth proxy][oauth-proxy], see: